Take breakfast to the next level with this Peaches and Cream Coffee Cake recipe, perfectly paired with a vanilla latte!

 - ½ teaspoon vanilla extract

-In a separate bowl, whisk together the 1 ½ cups flour, baking powder, baking soda, and salt. together in a medium bowl until combined.
+- In a separate bowl, whisk together the 1 ½ cups flour, baking powder, baking soda, and salt.
 Slowly whisk the dry ingredients into the wet ingredients, whisking just until combined.